Church & Dwight (CHD) Q1 2017 Results - Earnings Call Transcript

 Jon R. Andersen - William Blair & Co.
 LLC

 Two quick ones for me.
 Wonder if you could talk broadly about e-commerce and which particular categories or brands are bigger for you in the e-commerce channel?
 And do you think you have your kind of fair share in e-commerce relative to kind of conventional and kind of what you're doing there to make sure that is the case?
-And then the second question is just an update on BATISTE both in the UK and the U.S. and if that's continuing to see the kind of growth that you're looking for within that brand.
+And then the second question is just an update on BATISTE both in the U.K. and the U.S. and if that's continuing to see the kind of growth that you're looking for within that brand.
 Thank you.

 Matthew T. Farrell - Church & Dwight Co., Inc.

 Yeah.
 Okay.
-As far as online goes, you may have heard us say or maybe others that in general, consumer products companies have 1% to 3% of their global sales online.
-And just not too long ago, we were at 1% and went to (39:03) 2%.
+As far as online goes, you may have heard us say, or maybe others, that in general, consumer products companies have 1% to 3% of their global sales online.
+And not too long ago, we were at 1% and then we moved to 2%.
 So today, we're at 3%, that's our run rate.
 And in the U.S., it's 4% of our net sales.
 So that continues to build for us, so consequently then we have to become a lot more sophisticated in facing that market.
 And it's – certainly it's Amazon, it's Walmart.com, Target.com, it's all the big direct companies.
 So we have to interface with all of these folks for this new online class of trade.
 But I would say it's building, it's more developed in the U.S. than outside the U.S. As I said, it's 4% in the U.S., it's less internationally, but it's going to continue to build.
 What was your second question?

 Jon R. Andersen - William Blair & Co.
 LLC